delawaremathguy/ShoppingList14/README.md

 * **If you would like to test out this app and decide if it might be of interest to you**, run it on the simulator, go straight to the Dev Tools tab on startup and tap the "Load Sample Data" button.
 Now you can play with the app.

-* **If you plan to install and use this app on your own device**, the app will start with an empty shopping list and an location list having only the special "Unknown Location"; from there you can create your own shopping items and locations associated with those items.  (*Hint: add locations first!*)  I would suggest that you remove the Dev Tools tab before installing the app (see comments in Development.swift).
+* **If you plan to install and use this app on your own device**, the app will start with an empty shopping list and a location list having only the special "Unknown Location"; from there you can create your own shopping items and locations associated with those items.  (*Hint: add Locations before adding Items!*)  I would suggest that you remove the Dev Tools tab before installing the app (see comments in Development.swift).